py5coding/py5book/reference/sketch_random_choice.rst

 random_choice()
 ===============

-Select a random item from a list.
+Select random items from a list.

 Examples
 --------